API-Skeletons/laravel-hal/links.rst

 By default, when you add a new link, the link is added to the href property of the link.
 However the HAL specification allows for multiple properties and even arrays of objects.
 For this reason you may pass an array as a second parameter to ``addLink``.
-The array will be rendered exaclty as it was assigned
+The array will be rendered exaclty as it was assigned.

+.. note:: This is included for completeness and it is rare to use this feature.

 .. code:: php